Danville, Virginia: Municipal

 Danville has a council–manager government in which a city manager is hired by council to supervise the city government and ensure that the ordinances and policies made by the city council are carried out in an effective manner.

 The city council consists of nine members elected from single-member districts representing residents.
 The city council selects the mayor and vice mayor from among its members to serve two-year terms.

 The city council has the power "to adopt and enforce legislative and budgetary ordinances, policies, and rules and regulations necessary to conduct the public's business and to provide for the protection of the general health, safety and welfare of the public."

+2025 attack

+In 2025, City Councilman Lee Vogler was set on fire by a man who knew Vogler personally and alleged that his wife had cheated with Vogler.
+After the attack, Vogler was airlifted to the burn unit at UNC-Chapel Hill.
+The man was diagnosed with multiple conditions that led to a disassociative episode during his time at Central State Hospital, where he spent two weeks in custody after the attack.
+The man was convicted of aggravated malicious wounding, for which the man received a life sentence suspended to 35 years, and attempted first-degree murder, for which the man received a 10-year sentence suspended to 5 years.

 Sports

 The Danville Braves were a minor league baseball team in Danville from 1993 to 2020.
 They competed in the Appalachian League as a farm team of the Atlanta Braves.
 The Braves played their home games at American Legion Field.

 In conjunction with a contraction of Minor League Baseball beginning with the 2021 season, the Appalachian League was reorganized as a collegiate summer baseball league, and the Braves were replaced by the Danville Otterbots in the revamped league designed for rising college freshmen and sophomores.